osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 ## Deployment

 {: .fs-5 }
 Our experienced and friendly team of engineers and facilitators is dedicated to supporting system engineers and campus research groups.
 This team provides networking, computing and data storage consulting in support of proposals, providing expertise and guidance.

 {: .fs-5 }
 Post award, these teams continue their support to ensure smooth integration and onboarding into the OSPool or OSDF.
 The facilitation team also provides extensive support to researchers with regular training, weekly office hours, documentation, videos and more.

+{: .fs-5 }
+Please contact us at [help@osg-htc.org](mailto:help@osg-htc.org) to schedule a consultation to discuss deployment of OSG resources at your campus.

 ## Operation

+{: .fs-5 }
+After your campus has integrated with the OSPool or OSDF, our team offers continued support to make the best use of computational resources at your campus.
+This includes troubleshooting of OSG services as well as providing accounting data for the research projects and kinds of research making use of your resources.

+{: .fs-5 }
+Our staff remains available to assist you with meeting your goals as your research computing needs evolve.
+If you or your researchers have any questions or issues, please contact us at [support@osg-htc.org](mailto:support@osg-htc.org).

 <iframe width="100%" height="500px" frameBorder="0" style="margin-bottom:1em; margin-top:1em" src="https://map.opensciencegrid.org/map/iframe?view=CCStar#38.61687,-97.86621|4|hybrid"></iframe>